-Manuscript Autosort works with Inquiries created from incoming mail only.
-Cases manually created in the Inbox Project or incoming email that you’ve categorized differently will be ignored by Autosort.
-For the purposes of this document, we will call these cases “emails”.
+FogBugz Autosort works with Inquiries created from incoming mail only.
+Autosort will ignore cases manually created in the Inbox Project or incoming email that you have categorized differently.
+For this document, we will call these cases “emails”.
 Autosort will come out of ‘training mode’, and automatically sort any incoming messages, once more than 15 emails have been moved out of the Undecided area into another non-spam area.
 The emails must be sorted within the same project.
-See this post for more details.

 This is easily explained with an example.
 Imagine you have just set up a mailbox and Inbox project with the following areas: